Updated January 8, 2024

-Our bimonthly e-news, Buzz from the Hub, highlights hot new resources, upcoming events of note, and materials in English and Spanish that you can share with families via social media, your website, or your own newsletter.
+CPIR’s bimonthly e-news highlights hot new resources, upcoming events, and materials you can share with families via social media, your website, or your own e-newsletter.
 The Buzz also spotlights a different key topic every month.
-Subscribe today, if you haven’t already!

 Follow the CPIR on social media for the latest disability-related resources that you can share with your own social media groups:

 And there you have it!
-Ten great things you can find on the CPIR Hub.
+Great things you can find on the CPIR Hub!
 But you know… that’s only a start of what’s here.
 Explore, find, share, repurpose, enjoy!

 The Center for Parent Information & Resources (CPIR) is a project of the SPAN Parent Advocacy Network in partnership with the four (4) Regional Parent Technical Assistance Centers (RPTACs) and FHI360, and is funded by the U.S. Department of Education Office of Special Education Programs (OSEP) under Cooperative Agreement #H328R180005.